SentometricsResearch/sentometrics/cran-comments.md

 **new**: several additional functions and arguments, small bug fixes and clarifications in documentation

-- marked UTF-8 strings will remain; this is intentional and comes from the built--in French (mostly) and Dutch word lists --->
+- marked UTF-8 strings will remain; this is intentional and comes from the built-in French (mostly) and Dutch word lists --->

 <!--- ## Re-submission (version 0.2) [12/11/2017]